dotnet/msbuild/documentation/High-level-overview.md

 ### Project result cache
 The project Result Cache refers to the cache used by the scheduler that keeps the build results of already executed project.
 The result of a target is success, failure, and a list of items that succeeded.
 Beyond that the `return` and `output` attributes from targets are also serialized with the build result, as to be used by other targets for their execution.

-### Project result cache plugin
-This Project Cache differs from the previous one because it is separate from the main MSBuild code and used mainly for distributed builds.
-It functions as a middle layer between the scheduler and the Project Result Cache.
-So, when the scheduler requests a result for a target or project, the plugin responds first to check all the different distributed nodes for the result.
-To accomplish this, it adds profiles on disk based on hashes of the project or task ID / name.
-When the plugin cache gets a hit on an input, it downloads and copies the file results to the right place, deserializes the resulting payload and provides it to the local engine to continue execution.

-For more in depth information visit [the spec](https://github.com/dotnet/msbuild/blob/main/documentation/specs/project-cache.md).
+There is also another Project Cache Plugin, which focuses on result cache in distributed builds.
+More information about it is in the Extensibility section.

 ## Scheduler
 The scheduler is the part of the MSBuild engine responsible for scheduling work to different nodes, as well as maintaining and managing the result of already executed projects.
 When a build starts, the scheduler assigns the entry point project to a working node (generally the in-proc node).
 The project's execution starts and proceeds until the whole operation ends or is blocked.
-Once a node is not proceeding with the current project, either finished or blocked, the scheduler then access if it has more work to be given to that node and assigns it.
+A node is considered blocked, when the project that it is currently building depends on another project that has not yet finished executing.
+Once a node is not proceeding with the current project, the scheduler then asseses if it has more work to be given to that node and assigns it.

 On a project's operation end and returned result, it sends that information to the scheduler.
 The scheduler maintains results of all of the build's executed targets, so when a project or target depends on another to proceed execution, the scheduler can just retrieve that information from the Project Result Cache.
 Since the scheduler and project are generally in different processes, this communication happens within the engine using built-in loggers.